nicohlr/ipychart/docs/docs/user_guide/pandas.md

 ### Bar

 A bar chart provides a way of showing data values represented as vertical bars.
-It is sometimes used to show trend data, and the comparison of multiple data sets side by side.
+It is sometimes used to show a trend in the data, and the comparison of multiple data sets side by side.
 To draw it, you must call the *bar* method:

 ```py
 ChartDataFrame.bar(x: str, y: str, hue: str = None, agg: str = 'mean',